NEW: Recipe Writing Coaching Program With Chef Lee! 👉🏽 LEARN MORE

 Testing is also essential for food safety, as it helps you determine the proper cooking times and temperatures to prevent foodborne illness.

-In this guide, I’ll outline my four-step process to creating a great recipe and show you how to sell your recipes (and what challenges you might face).
+In this guide, I’ll outline my four-step process to creating a great recipe and show you how to sell your recipes (and what challenges you might face) — the same steps I teach in my recipe writing online coaching program.

 Grab a cuppa and let’s dive in.